ms-fadaei/nuxt-browser-console/README.md

 ## Usage
 You can simply use this module through `this` or context `app` inside plugins, components, pages and etc.

-The first argument of this function is the name of the console function that you want to use.
-You can pass the console function arguments as the rest of the arguments.
+The first parameter is the function name that you want to use.
 ```js
   this.$console("log", ...args)
 ```

-Here is a simple usage of this module to log Axios requests in the console (server-side and client-side requests).
+Here, there is an example to show some information about Axios response in the browser console (no matter server-side/client-side).
 ```js
 export default function ({$axios, app}) {